Nickelodeon (Italy)

 Nickelodeon is an Italian children’s television channel launched on 1 November 2004 on Sky Italia.

-From 1997 until 2000, Rai Sat 2 broadcast Nickelodeon cartoons for three hours a day.
+From 1996 until 1999, Rai Sat 2 broadcast Nickelodeon cartoons for three hours a day.
+It is based on the eponymous American cable television channel.

 History

+In 1997, Viacom collaborated with the Italian company "RaiSat", a now defunct division of RAI made to run their Satellite Networks, to have a TV block on the channel "RaiSat 2 - Ragazzi", which ran for 3 hours a day.

 The channel was launched on 1 November 2004.
 At first it divided its frequency with Comedy Central, which broadcast at night.

 On 31 July 2009 a +1 timeshift version was launched.
-The same day Nick Jr. was launched, replacing RaiSat YOYO, which became free and is now named Rai Yoyo.
+The next day Nick Jr. was launched, replacing RaiSat YOYO, which became free and is now named Rai Yoyo.

 On 9 September 2013, it and the +1 version of the network converted to a 16:9 widescreen aspect ratio.

+On July 3, 2023, the channel's graphics and logo underwent a restyling, conforming to the international versions.

 Related channels

 Nick Jr.

-Nick Jr. is an Italian children’s' TV channel aimed at pre-school children, It is available on Sky Italia & was launched on 31 July 2009.
+Nick Jr. is an Italian children’s TV channel aimed at pre-school children.
+It is available on Sky Italia and was launched on 1 August 2009.

 TeenNick

-TeenNick was an Italian TV channel aimed at Teens & Pre-Teens & aired a wide-variety of Nickelodeons Live-action programming it was launched in 4 December 2015, though was unsuccessful & closed after about 4 years of broadcasting on 2 May 2020, The channel was available though Sky Italia.
+TeenNick was an Italian TV channel aimed at teens and pre-teens and aired a wide-variety of Nickelodeons live-action programming.
+It was launched on 4 December 2015, though was unsuccessful and closed after about 5 years of broadcasting on 2 May 2020.
+The channel was available through Sky Italia.